kirbs-btw/b25-model/README.md

 ## Related work

 The concept of modeling semantic relationships between entities in their context is well-established, particularly in natural language processing (NLP) [Lezama-Sánchez, 2022].
-Recent advancements in this area [Chiang et al., 2020] have highlighted its applicability beyond text analysis.
+Recent advancements in this area [Chiang et al., 2020] have highlighted its applicability beyond text analysis [Köse].
 For instance, the principles of NLP can be adapted to playlists, where playlists provide the context, and songs represent the entities.
 By treating playlists as analogous to sentences and songs as words, NLP techniques like word embeddings can be repurposed, offering novel approaches for modeling relationships in music recommendation systems.
 Related studies have explored vector space model embeddings in recommender systems, specifically utilizing neural networks to enhance predictive accuracy [Wang and Craig, 2017].
 Their work underscores the potential of embedding techniques to model semantic relationships in diverse recommendation scenarios, providing a foundation for advancements in playlist-based systems.

 ## Methodology